mathURL

 input syntax

-Standard LaTeX with AMS extensions and colors.
-In the default "equation" mode, input is formatted as if surrounded by \[ and \].
+In the default "equation" mode, your input is automatically enclosed by \[ and \].
 Use "paragraph" mode and type your \[ and \] manually if you wish to typeset multiple equations.

 mathURLs